dminear/ayso55.org/index.md

 ### Picture Information and Schedules

 Pictures are Sunday, October 5 behind HB Library.
-Be on time -- you probably need 20 minutes to find and fill out the picture form that you forgot to bring!
+Listed times are picture times.
+Arrive early, you probably need 20 minutes to find and fill out the picture form that you forgot to bring!

 [Fall 2014 Picture Schedule](/docs/Fall2014/2014-Picture-Schedule_091814.pdf)